curateteaching/digitalpedagogy/keywords/classroom.md

 ![screenshot](images/Classroom_Artifact_2_Learning_Spaces.png)

 * Source: [http://www.educause.edu/research-and-publications/books/learning-spaces](http://www.educause.edu/research-and-publications/books/learning-spaces)
-* Copy of Artifact: forthcoming
-* Creators: forthcoming
+* Creators: Diana G. Oblinger, Editor

 This edited collection of articles, published by Educause, is available as a free PDF.
 It offers a look at the issues of the design of learning spaces in university settings.
 The edited collection includes one section of articles devoted to principles and issues of learning space design, while a second section offers case studies from various educational settings worldwide.
 For any class designed as part of a teacher training course or for any course in which participants may be considering careers that include teaching or training, the articles in this digital text can be used to consider how the design of physical spaces can impact learning.
 The case studies in the second section of the text are interesting in themselves, as examples of learning spaces in various educational settings worldwide, but they could also be used as part of an visual/spatial ethnography project where students are asked to report on and analyze how physical spaces or the use of certain kinds of digital or non-digital tools shape learning behaviors.
 The course plan provided in Section Three (“Attending to Space and Activity”) include this text as a reading, which then supports a range of ethnographic/observation assignments.